router5/router5.github.io/_docs/get-started.md

 __Browser (globals)__

 `router5.js` and `router5.min.js` are available in `/dist/browser/`.
 All _router5_ dependencies (_route-node_ and _path-parser_)
 are packaged together.
-A `router5` object is registered globablly.
+A `router5` object is registered globally.
 See above for what it contains.

 __AMD__